cpenc/Extract-Merge-Subset-Substitute-Label-Data-sets-Then-Calculate-Means-and-Write-Codebook/CodeBook.md

 Note:
-- This codebook first records information about the source data. (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+- First part: This codebook first records information about the source data. (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
-- Later this code book focuses more on the new tidy data and its variables that were requested as part of final assignment of Getting-and-Cleaning-Data-Course-Project.
+- Assignment part: Later this code book focuses more on the new tidy data and its variables that were requested as part of final assignment of Getting-and-Cleaning-Data-Course-Project.
 If you wish you skip directly to this content, go straight to the section "Independent tidy data set with the average of each variable for each activity and each subject"

+# First Part:

 Human Activity Recognition Using Smartphones Dataset - Version 1.0
 ==================================================================